poo123q/argocd/README.md

-# THIS IS my first argocd project for monday
+# THIS IS my first argocd project for this week